 A night light can also make a huge difference, helping ensure your child feels safe getting up in the middle of the night if they need to.

-Setting a routine bedtime for your child may also be benefical, with over tired children falling deeply asleep and having a harder time waking up to go to the bathroom.
+Setting a routine bedtime for your child may also be beneficial, with over tired children falling deeply asleep and having a harder time waking up to go to the bathroom.

 Preparing the bed for potential midnight toileting accidents may also take some of the hassle out of bed wetting.
-Brolly Sheets offer the perfect solution for those little overnight accidents with their fantastic range of protective bed linen.
+Mattress Protectors offer the perfect solution for those little overnight accidents with their fantastic range of protective bed linen.